 Wiltshire is a land-locked county in South West England, bordered by Gloucestershire, Oxfordshire, Berkshire, Dorset, Somerset and Hampshire.

 The county is served by two main train operators, Great Western Railway and South Western Railway.
-14 towns have stations, including Chippenham, Trowbridge, Swindon, Salisbury, Bradford on Avon and Warminster.
+A total of 14 towns have stations, including Chippenham, Trowbridge, Swindon, Salisbury, Bradford on Avon and Warminster.
 Swindon is just one hour by rail from London Paddington and between 30 and 45 minutes from Bristol, Bath and Oxford.
 There are direct trains to the South and to Wales.
 Trains from the North will usually mean a change at Reading or London.

 The county is well served by roads, with the M4 between London and South Wales serving Marlborough, Swindon, Royal Wootton Bassett and Chippenham at Junctions 15, 16 and 17.
 The A30 and A303 – which crosses Salisbury Plain right next to Stonehenge – connect the county to the South of England.
 From the North, you can take the M5 to Bristol and continue on to the M4 into Wiltshire.